anisurMahmud/webscrapper/README.md

    git clone https://github.com/anisurMahmud/webscrapper.git
    cd webscrapper

-## Output Format
+# Output Format

-# The output CSV file will have the following columns:
+The output CSV file will have the following columns:

--Post Office Name: The name of the post office.
+- Post Office Name: The name of the post office.
--District: The district to which the post office belongs.
+- District: The district to which the post office belongs.
--Upazila: The upazila (sub-district) of the post office.
+- Upazila: The upazila (sub-district) of the post office.
--Post Code: The postal code of the post office.
+- Post Code: The postal code of the post office.